 Overview of Ph.D.
 Program Requirements

-Mastery of proficiencies in Programming; Teaching; Conference Presentation and Research skills
+- Mastery of proficiencies in Teaching, Conference Presentation, and Research skills.

 - Successful defense of a Ph.D. thesis.

-The curriculum for the Machine Learning Ph.D. is built on a foundation of five core courses and three electives (plus the Data Analysis Project requirement).
-These five courses also comprise the required courses for the MS degree.
+The curriculum for the Machine Learning Ph.D. is built on a foundation of five core courses and one elective (plus the Data Analysis Project requirement).
+These six courses also comprise the required courses for the MS degree.
 Together with the Data Analysis Project requirement, these should be completed during the first three years of study.

 A typical full-time, graduate course load during the first two years consists each term of two classes (at 12 graduate units per class) plus 24 units of advanced research.
-Thus, during the first two years, a student has the opportunity to take several elective classes in addition to the five required courses.
+Thus, during the first two years, a student has the opportunity to take several elective classes in addition to the six required courses.

 The ML curriculum joins courses with a Computer Science main theme and those with a Probability and Statistics main theme.
 These may be grouped, as follows: